baadrdeen/Cisco_MAC_Finder-Tagging/README.md

 Here is an example of how to use the script:

-1. Create a file named `MAC_file.txt` in the same directory and add the MAC addresses to be looked up, each on a new line.
+1. Edit a file named `MAC_file.txt` in the same directory and add the MAC addresses to be looked up, each on a new line.

-2. Create a YAML file named `switches.yml` containing the switch information.
+2. Edit a YAML file named `switches.yml` containing the switch information.
 The format should be as follows:

    ```yaml
    switch_site: